dhairyap99/Recommendation_Engine/README.md

 # Recommendation_Engine
-A rule based recommendation engine to recommend movies
+A rule based recommendation engine to recommend movies.
+Refer the 'MovieRecommendationSystem.ipynb' file for a detailed explanation.